 How long addiction treatment will last depends on the program and the individual.
 The most effective programs are long-term programs that focus on that full continuum of care, but many facilities offer short-term programs as well.
 Patients can choose between 30-day, 60-day, 90-day and 120-day programs, depending on their needs.
 Longer programs may also be available as needed.

 In Cincinnati, drug use remains at high levels.
-Some key trends relating to substance abuse and addiction in the city include:
+Some key trends relating to substance use and addiction in the city include:

 - 31 percent more drug overdose deaths in 2017 compared to 2016 in Hamilton County (including Cincinnati)